13302296C/flutter_rte/README.md

 ## Special Considerations

+1. Due to some framework issues on ***Web***, this plugin is only compatible with Flutter 3.3.
+If you want to use this plugin with earlier versions of Flutter - downgrade pointer_interceptor in this dependency to __0.9.0+1__.

-Following needs to be done to make things work on each platform:
+2. Following needs to be done to make things work on each platform:

 ### Android